middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

 First-time student athletes are also required to meet conditions and complete forms listed in the [First-Time Athlete Athletic Clearance Procedures](https://www.middlebury.edu/office/center-health-wellness/sports-medicine/clearance-procedures).

-All required forms are available on the [student health portal](https://midb.studenthealthportal.com/Account/Logon?ReturnUrl=%2f) under “My Forms.”
-To upload documents (e.g. immunization records and insurance card information) select Document Upload, then Document Type (e.g. Immunization Record or Insurance Card), and complete by selecting Save.
+All required forms and instructions are available on the [student health portal](https://midb.studenthealthportal.com/Account/Logon?ReturnUrl=%2f) under “My Forms” or the [Center for Health and Wellness’s Forms website.](https://www.middlebury.edu/center-health-wellness/forms)

 #### **2.** **Commitment to Confidentiality** {#confidentiality}

 **a.
 Understanding Your Health Record/Information**

-Each time you visit the Center for Health and Wellness (Counseling, Health Services, Health and Wellness Education, Integrated Care and Sports Medicine), or when staff have an interaction with a third party about you, the information is documented in a secured, password protected electronic health record that is accessible only to Center for Health and Wellness staff.
+Each time you visit the Center for Health and Wellness offices (Counseling, Health Services, Health and Wellness Education, Integrated Care and Sports Medicine), or when staff have an interaction with a third party about you, the information is documented in a secured, password protected electronic health record that is accessible only to Center for Health and Wellness staff.
 Typically, this record contains a summary of your presenting concerns and symptoms, physical exam and/or other intake information, test results, diagnoses, progress notes, treatment summaries, referrals to other resources, and plans for future courses of treatment if appropriate.
 This information makes up your health record or personal health information, and serves as a:

 *   Basis for planning your care and treatment;
 *   Means of communication with other health professionals who contribute to your care;